 - Sense of presence

-People feel truly immersed with the experience presented to them.
+People feel truly immersed in the experience presented to them.

 - Sense of inclusivity